 Findings: Effects of Cannabis on Myoclonus

 Research looking into cannabis’ direct effect on myoclonus is lacking.
-However, cannabis has been shown to have anticonvulsant and antiseizure effects.
-Multiple scientific reviews conclude that a major cannabinoid found in cannabis, cannabidiol (CBD), has demonstrated the ability to reduce or even eliminate seizures (Blair, Deshpande & DeLorenzo, 2015) (Rosenberg, Tsien, Whalley & Devinsky, 2015) (Szaflarski & Bebin, 2014) (Devinsky, et al., 2014).
-In preclinical trials, the administration of CBD and other cannabis cannabinoids have shown to provide significant anticonvulsant effects in mice and rats (Turkansis, et al., 1979) (Hill, et al., 2013).
+However, the cannabinoids found in cannabis have been shown to have anticonvulsant and antiseizure effects.
+Studies have found that cannabinoids have demonstrated the ability to reduce seizure activity (Wallace, Martin & DeLorenzo).
 Most of the traditional medications used to treat myoclonus are also used to treat epilepsy, which suggests that cannabis, already demonstrating effective for epilepsy, may also prove beneficial for myoclonus.

-CBD’s ability to decrease or eliminate seizures is due to its effects on the endocannabinoid system.
-CBD activates cannabinoid receptor 1 (CB1); The CB1 receptor then dampens neurotransmission and produces an overall reduction in neuronal excitability (Wallace, Wiley, Martin & DeLorenzo, 2001) (Hoffman & Frazier, 2013).
-This finding suggests that CBD may be able to combat myoclonus caused by over excitability.
+The ability of cannabinoids to decrease or eliminate seizures is due to their interactions with the endocannabinoid system.
+Activation of cannabinoid receptor 1 (CB1) has shown to dampen neurotransmission and produces an overall reduction in neuronal excitability (Wallace, Martin & DeLorenzo, 2002) (Blair, et al., 2006).
+This finding suggests that cannabis may be able to combat myoclonus caused by over excitability.

-Cannabinoids have also proven beneficial for curtailing tics and tremors in movement disorders like Parkinson’s disease and Huntington’s disease (Kluger, Triolo, Jones & Jankovic, 2015) (Fernandez-Ruiz, 2009) (Fernandez-Ruiz & Gonzales, 2005).
+Cannabinoids have also proven beneficial for curtailing tics and tremors in movement disorders like Parkinson’s disease and Huntington’s disease (Pazos, Sagredo & Fernandez-Ruiz, 2008).
 Researchers suggest that cannabinoids may help alleviate involuntary motor symptoms because both CB1 and CB2 receptors, which cannabinoids act upon, have been found to be located in the basal ganglia and cerebellum.
-These are areas of the brain that control movement (Fernandez-Ruiz & Gonzales, 2005).
+These are areas of the brain that control movement (Sagredo, et al., 2007).